 Dean of the School of Law

-White earned her B.A., M.A., and J.D. degrees at the University of Michigan.
+Dean White was educated at the University of Michigan, where she received degrees in philosophy and law (B.A.
+1971, J.D.
+1974, M.A.
+1974).
 She has published widely in the areas of tax law, bioethics, philosophy of law, legal education, and torts.

 |Office:||School of Law|